yiqun12/eatifyPos/README.md

 Contribution
 We welcome any contributions to the project.
 If you would like to contribute, please fork the repository and submit a pull request.

 Thank you for using Eatify!
-We hope you find it helpful in finding new recipes to try in your kitchen.
+We hope you find it easy and convenient for ordering food online.